DougPuchalski/sendgrid_postback/README.md

   # proc that accepts an exception for reporting
   config.report_exception = proc { |exc| ... } # Optional

+  # If you're creating Sendgrid UUID yourself, disable the interceptor
+  config.enable_interceptor = false

+  # Allow the controller to recieve data over non-ssl connections
+  config.require_ssl = false

   # Required proc that returns an instance for the given uuid.
   # The class should mix in SendgridPostback::EventReceiver
   config.find_receiver_by_uuid = proc do |uuid|
     Notification.find_by_uuid(uuid) # for example
+  end

+  # Sendgrid will post all events to your receiver URL.
+If emails are sent
+  # via Sendgrid outside of this application their events will still post back here.
+  # You can specify a model here.
+  # Add a post_general_sendgrid_event(data) method to handle receiving the data as
+  # you please.
+  config.get_general_event_receiver = proc do
+    SendgridReport.new
   end
 end
 ```